-- 3. Connect the hydraulic hoses to the windrower with the quick coupler fittings as follows: - a.
-Connect the pressure hose female coupler to receptacle (A). - b.
-Connect the return hose male coupler to receptacle (B). - c.
-Connect case drain hose (C) to the mating 1/2 in. coupler on the frame.
+- 1 Knife Pressure Hose in Storage Position Rotary Configuration - 2 Hose to Knife Pressure Receptacle Auger/Draper Configuration - 6.
+Attach the couplers to the receptacles on the windrower as follows: - a.
+Connect the pressure hose female coupler to receptacle (A) - b.
+Connect the return hose male coupler to receptacle (B) - c.
+Connect the case drain hose coupler to receptacle (C) - d.
+Connect the electrical harness to receptacle (D)